elinor-oren/DL4SN-e-nose/Report.md

 ## Device Overview
 The E-Nose project is composed of the following primary components:

-1. Gas Sensor: This is the X sensor, capturing four types of gases X, Y, Z, and O to , to create a gaseous fingerprint.
-The the variation (min, max, average, etc.) of the concentration of each gas
+1. Gas Sensor: This is the X sensor, capturing six types of gases X, Y, Z, and O to , to create a gaseous fingerprint.
+The the variation (min, max, average, etc.) of the concentration of each gas.

+- Carbon Monoxide (CO): Range is 1 – 1000 ppm
+- Nitrogen Dioxide (NO2): Range is 0.05 – 10 ppm
+- Ethanol (C2H5OH): Range is 10 – 500 ppm
+- Hydrogen (H2): Range is 1 – 1000 ppm
+- Ammonia (NH3): Range is 1 – 500 ppm
+- Methane (CH4): Range is above 1000 ppm

 chart of how many ppm of each gas is captured